Organic date mustard: a culinary love affair between East and West.

-Our aim is to make each product as natural as possible and give it all the time that it needs.
-We don’t try to speed up production, but wait for nature to do the work for us.
-After bottling, our mustard is allowed to mature in the jar for two months in the jar.
+Our goal is to leave a product as natural as possible and to give it the time it needs during production.
+In doing so, we do not help, but let nature work for us.
+After bottling, our mustard is allowed to mature in the jar for two months.
 In fact, this is a fermentation process to which we owe the seasoning and shelf life of this food, because we are dealing here with a pure raw food product.
-However, the seeds also need some time to develop their full flavour.
-The result is a mild mustard with a fine date flavour and pleasant spiciness that is nutritious and above all, delicious.
+However, the seeds also need some time to develop their full flavor.
+The result is a sweet mustard with a fine date aroma and pleasant spiciness, which not only pleases our stomach, but also our palate.

-Mustard was already being cultivated in 3000 B.C. in Asia, and its seeds, leaves and stalks were used for cooking and medicine.
-Via Asia Minor, it finally reached Europe in the third century B.C. it came to Europe via Asia Minor, and for some considerable time it was mainly cultivated in Spain.
-The Romans had developed a recipe for table mustard, and they brought this popular seed over the Alps to us in central Europe, where for centuries, along with horseradish, it was the only hot spice available until the discovery of the New World.
+Mustard was cultivated in Asia as early as 3000 BC and its seeds, as well as leaves and stems, were used in cooking and medicine.
+Via Asia Minor, it finally reached Europe in the third century BC, where it was cultivated for a long time, especially in Spain.
+The Romans had developed a recipe for table mustard and it was they who brought the popular seed across the Alps to us in Central Europe, where for centuries it remained the only available hot spice along with horseradish until the discovery of the New World.

-Here in Bavaria, we like to enjoy our date mustard with a proper veal sausage breakfast.
-What about you?
-Perhaps you prefer tofu sausage, or fried vegetables?
-Or a real treat: as a dip in combination with sheep’s or goat’s cheese and fruit.
-A pithy, fruity dressing for salads is also very easy to make your own, robustly fruity dressing for salad with date mustard.
-All you need is good-quality oil, salt and pepper.
-And what about a fine date mustard marinade for the meat on your summer barbecue?
+We in Bavaria enjoy our date mustard with a well-kept Weißwurst breakfast, and you?
+Maybe you prefer it with tofu sausage or roasted vegetables?
+Especially delicious: as a dip in combination with sheep or goat cheese and fruit.
+A pithy, fruity dressing for salads is also very easy to make yourself with date mustard.
+All you need is a good oil, salt and pepper.
+And how about a fine date mustard marinade for grilled meats at a summer barbecue?
 No matter where and how you use it in the kitchen, it's true: our date mustard provides that certain something extra.
 Buy now and try for yourself!